berthayes/cp-zeek/README.md

 # Streaming Zeek Events with Apache Kafka and ksqlDB

-This is a customized version of the cp-all-in-one-community demo available here: https://github.com/confluentinc/cp-all-in-one/
+This is a customization of the cp-all-in-one-community demo available here: https://github.com/confluentinc/cp-all-in-one/

-This version includes an additional image: [bertisondocker/zeek-tcpreplay-kafka](https://github.com/berthayes/zeek-tcpreplay-kafka) This Docker image automatically reads a packet capture saved to ```./pcaps/zeek_streamer.pcap``` using ```tcpreplay``` to stream the data to a ```dummy0``` network interface that is monitored by [Zeek](https://zeek.org) which streams all of its output to Apache Kafka in real time.
+This version includes an additional image: [bertisondocker/zeek-tcpreplay-kafka](https://github.com/berthayes/zeek-tcpreplay-kafka) for generating [Zeek](https://zeek.org) data to stream to Apache Kafka in real time.

-This version does NOT include Connect.

-This version DOES include ksqlDB.
+This version now includes ALL of pieces of Confluent Community, including ksqlDB.

 ## How Do I Work This?

 * ```git clone https://github.com/berthayes/cp-all-in-one-community-with-zeek.git```
 * ```cd cp-all-in-one-community-with-zeek```
-* ```docker-compose up -d```
+* ```docker-compose -f docker-compose.yml -f cp-all-in-one/cp-all-in-one-community/docker-compose.yml up -d```

 You are now automatically streaming events into Apache Kafka from the packet capture you had in ```pcaps/zeek_streamer.pcap```

 Check to make sure:

 ```
-$ docker-compose exec ksqldb-cli ksql http://ksqldb-server:8088
+$ docker exec -it ksqldb-cli ksql http://ksqldb-server:8088

                   ===========================================
                   =       _              _ ____  ____       =